L1uv1a/GPS-SMS-rescue-device/README.md

 - The third challenge is bad component.
 Our SIM IC firmware is fake, so we have to change it completely.
 - The forth problem is GPS, it cannot recieve location when you in house.
 - The fifth problem is that, this is the first time we make a complete device (not just code or simulation), our member have no experience, so that no one understand the best way to do it.

+# P/S
+At the moment, the whole device has burned down, so we have no better way to show how it works and its function or even picture.
+We will update as soon as posible.